PortSwigger/cryptic-burp/README.md

 CrypticBurp decrypts the application-layer ciphertext in requests and responses into a new tab (**Decrypted**), lets you edit the decrypted plaintext, and re-encrypts the requests on their way to the server.

-Originally built for mobile app pentesting where the target was encrypting its API traffic in AES on top of HTTPS, which made Repeater effectively useless.
+This extension was originally built for a mobile app pentest where the target was encrypting its API traffic on top of HTTPS, making Repeater effectively useless.
 No more though! :)

 Shoutout to [sparky23172](https://github.com/sparky23172) for the amazing support with this!